Tribe Chiefs, click HERE to access the administration system.

 Take a moment to watch our promo video on YouTube, put together by our Nation Sand Painter!

-We are the Yo-He-Wah Nation Indian Princess of the Bear Creek Federation based in Northeast Tarrant County (DFW area), Texas and surrounding communities like Flower Mound, Haslet, and many more!
+We are the Yo-He-Wah Nation Indian Princess of the Bear Creek Federation, serving Northeast Tarrant County (DFW area), Texas and surrounding communities like Flower Mound, Haslet, and many more!

 Our program provides an environment where Fathers/Daughters can be "Friends Forever" through social events, such as our Sweetheart Banquet Father/Daughter dance, Christmas Party, sporting events (such as FW Cats, Texas Brahmas and Dallas Desperados), pinewood derby, Fishing Hole Day and, most importantly, camping trips.

 Membership in the Yo-He-Wah Nation is available to Fathers and Daughters in the Northern Tarrant County area.
 The program includes Fathers with Daughters ages 4 and up (usually through the 4th grade) plus graduates of the program can earn their Red Feather and develop their leadership skills by acting as mentors for the younger princesses.